TheGigaMaster/Personal-BL3-mods/README.md

 For the love of god, please don't actually use any mods in here.
 Even I don't know which one's still work.
 Go to the BL3 mod repository at https://github.com/BLCM/bl3mods for functional mods.

 The joy of modding is learning how the game works together.
 It's fun seeing how it fits together.
-And to break it.
+And breaking it.

+You can contact me below with any questions you may have.
+I do join voice channels and actually chat, because it's easier to explain a lot of stuff (especially modding) verbally rather than typing.
+Because there's a *ton* of information, and talking through it helps someone understand it better and allows them to ask questions on the fly to gain better understanding.

+Please note, I am a beginner in both modding and coding, but have a solid grasp on the basic and intermediate aspects of modding.
+I'm a pharmacy school student, not a computer scientist.
+And with BL3 modding, we have to reverse engineer how the game works in order to  make (read: the modding community has had to make it up on the fly and apply mods.

 Discord: SkyMaster#6302

-# Moxxi's XP Testing
+# Moxxi's XP Artifact Testing

 I haven't done every mayhem level (only MH11) or any enemy except the Graveward.
 I'll make a spreadsheet (not a forbidden word doc) with every mayhem level on NVHM and TVHM.